Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Academic Dishonesty

-KHSC-KansasCOM holds its students to the highest standards of intellectual and professional integrity.
-Therefore, the attempt of any student to pass any examination by improper means, present work which the student has not created/performed, or aid and abet a student in any dishonest act will result in disciplinary action, which may include dismissal from KHSC-KansasCOM.
+KHSU-KansasCOM holds its students to the highest standards of intellectual and professional integrity.
+Therefore, the attempt of any student to pass any examination by improper means, present work which the student has not created/performed, or aid and abet a student in any dishonest act will result in disciplinary action, which may include dismissal from KHSU-KansasCOM.
 Any student witnessing or observing a perceived violation of academic integrity is required to report the behavior.
 Students failing to report an observed violation will also be subject to disciplinary action up to and including dismissal.

 Alcohol and Drugs